 Wrong: Jerry Trickie was the associate athletics director for communications between 2013–15.

 If the range occurs outside a sentence, such as in a heading, advertisement or flier, a hyphen or en dash is often preferable.
 Depending on design, adding a single space to each side of the hyphen or en dash can improve appearance and readability.

 Right: Monday – Friday, Sept.
 14–22, Sept.
 14 – Oct.
 5, 30–50 percent

 Use the abbreviation “No.” before a numeral when writing about rankings.
 If a ranking works best with words like “most” or “best,” you may use ordinal numbers instead, such as “third best undergraduate teaching.”
-Do not use the pound symbol (#) in text, but it’s fine for stylized callouts in design.
-Heed conventions for using numbers in Numbers.
+Reserve the pound symbol (#) for social media hashtags.

 Right: Georgia State University is ranked the No. 2 most innovative university in the nation.